theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Edit post metadata and publish

-Complete the following steps to modify the post metadata and publish the post:
+To modify the post metadata and publish the post, follow these steps:

 <Stepper>